vK-1337/Mfile-VScode-Snippet/README.md

 I created this little snippet to avoid writing again my Makefile every new project.

-Just by writing mfile in an empty Makefile you will write this template, you just need to replace the comments and adjust the spaces in the box to get a fancy makefile :D
+Just by writing mfile in an empty Makefile you will write this template, you just need to replace the comments and adjust the spaces in the box to get a fancy makefile. 🙂

 Notice that bonus rule is not included, and that the libft is included.
 You may need to correct the path of your libft if its not in a directory name libft inside the current directory.